 | Size | 4″ x 4″ |

-| Mounting Slots | 2 bolt slots |
+| Mounting Slots | 2 bolt slots for secure attachment |

-| Compatibility | Fits standard toilets and Schedule 40 DWV pipes |
+| Compatibility | Fits standard toilet flanges and schedule 40 DWV pipes |

 | Color | Black |